NCORE 2022 Student Scholars Program

-The NCORE Student Scholar Program supports a paid conference registration for each student recipient.
-Both undergraduate and graduate students are eligible.
+The NCORE Student Scholars Program supports 20 conference registration fee scholarships each year.
+Undergraduate and graduate students are eligible to apply.
 It is hoped that the scholarship awards will serve as an incentive for higher education institutions to support student participation in the conference.

-- Student Scholars Must Accept No Later Than: February 14, 2020
+- Student Scholars Must Accept No Later Than: TBA

 Student Scholar On-Site Educational Program Key Features